The Rhythm of Fighters: Gameplay

 The game combines elements from rhythm games, fighting games and role-playing games.
 The player is given a character from SNK franchises such as The King of Fighters and Fatal Fury.
 The player can have their fighter character attack enemies by beat tapping: tapping the handheld device's touch screen in synchronization with the music.
 Performing different tappings, the characters can execute normal attacks, combos, special moves or their strongest techniques.
 Both fighters are given health bars during combat.
 The winning character can level up and expand their strength.
 The game has a total of 14 musical tracks that can be unlocked during play; certain musical themes appear as downloadable content (DLC).
 Players are given different themes depending on the characters they use: while using Geese Howard the theme is "Soy Sauce to Geese", Geese's most recurring theme from Fatal Fury while Kyo Kusanagi is presented with "Tears", his theme song from The King of Fighters '99.

 The initial cast is composed of Kyo, Athena Asamiya and Ryo Sakazaki.
-Additional characters like Iori Yagami and Terry Bogard can be unlocked through downloadable content.
+Additional characters like Iori Yagami and Terry Bogard can be purchased through downloadable content.